simonmika/hugo-theme-html5/README.md

 This is a fork of [simonmika](https://github.com/simonmika)'s [hugo-theme-html5](https://github.com/simonmika/hugo-theme-html5).
 It's got a bunch of feature branches that I am hoping will be merged upstream.
 The master branch is simply a combination of all the feature branches.
+You probably don't want to install this theme; **use the upstream version instead!**
+This one may at any point be out of date or have bugs.

 HTML5 theme for the static site generator [Hugo](http://http://hugo.spf13.com).
 It is not a complete theme but rather a set of templates that generates the necessary HTML.
 It also contains some sensible CSS reset.